djoek/swotbot/README.md

 1. **Mistral AI API Key**: Used for the language model that powers the analysis
 2. **Tavily API Key**: (optionally) Used for web searches to validate findings

-you can create a `.env` file in the project root with the following content:
+you can set your env variables in the usual way, or create a `.env` file where you run swotbot with the following content:

 ```
 MISTRAL_API_KEY=your_mistral_api_key